oomNoNe/oomNoNe.github.io/README.md

 ## About Me

-Economics & Data Science student at Chiang Mai University passionate about financial market analysis and ML systems.
+Economics student at Chiang Mai University passionate about financial market analysis and ML systems.
 I believe in intellectual honesty in research — when results don't support the hypothesis, document it clearly.

-Currently seeking **Data Analyst / Data Science Internship**.
+Currently seeking **Data Analyst Internship**.

 ---